 The most common cause is the location filter but there may be other reasons.
 Have a look at the “Event quality settings” video at the page below.
 It goes through all the quality filters applied at your site and how to change them.

-As always, comment in the forum or email firstname.lastname@example.org for assistance.
+As always, email firstname.lastname@example.org for assistance.

 The default event local magnitude marker might not suit everyone.
 After all, a ML+1.0 might mean something completely different to you compared with the site next door.